 - With this Spring weather comes mud!
 Sometimes our students' get a little wet.
-You may want to consider sending a dry set of clothes for students to keep at school or in their backpacks so they can change into something dry. - Daily dismissal time will begin with parent pick ups at 3:00, followed by bus dismissals.
+You may want to consider sending a dry set of clothes for students to keep at school or in their backpacks so they can change into something dry. - Daily dismissal time will begin with parent pick ups at 3:00, followed by bus dismissals beginning at approximately 3:15.
 Parents are asked to pull up to the entrance and your child will be brought out to meet your car.